Recycling at Waste Management Facilities (PDF 88.3KB)

 Council has used Motor Oil Recycling Facilities at Armidale, Ebor, Wollomombi and Hillgrove Waste Transfer Stations.
 These units were funded by the "Product Stewardship for Oil Program an Australian Government Incentive".
 20 litres of Oil can by deposited free of charge.

 Recycling of Fluorescent Tubes and Compact Fluorescent Lighting (CFL)

 Armidale and Guyra Residents now have access to a Fluorescent Tube and Compact Fluorescent Lighting (CFL) Recycling program.
-Two Council subsidised bins have been placed at Cetnaj and The Big Light Bulb and one at both the Armidale and Guyra Waste Transfer Stations.
-Residents are encouraged to take their Fluorescent lighting to either of these electrical retailers for environmentally safe disposal.
+Residents are encouraged to take their Fluorescent lighting to the waste facilities for environmentally safe disposal.

 Recycle your Mobile Phone

 Leave your old mobile phone at Council's reception area or pick up a free recycling satchel at participating Australia Post outlets.